Last updated on January 2nd, 2025 at 12:54 am

 Oregon $78,547

-Notice that the cost to live in Mississippi is considerably less than the cost to live in California by about half.
+As I have noted the cost to live in Mississippi is considerably less than the cost to live in California by about half.
 This is very significant.
-People living in Mississippi could not afford to pay costs that people in California pay.
+People living in Mississippi could not afford to pay the costs that people in California pay.

 Average work and commute hours per week